Afrikan Spir: Critical reception

 Although he spent most of his life as a philosopher, Spir never held a university appointment and his writings remained relatively unknown and unrecognized throughout his life.
 Indeed, Spir complained of a wall or conspiracy of silence (das Totschweigen).
 Yet, he had a significant influence on several eminent philosophers, scholars and writers such as Hans Vaihinger, Friedrich Nietzsche, William James, Leo Tolstoy and Rudolf Steiner.
 Vaihinger read Spir's Thought and Reality as soon as it was published (1873) and recalls that it made a "great impression".
-Nietzsche described him as "an outstanding logician" (ein ausgezeichneter Logiker).
+Nietzsche described him as "a distinguished logician" (eines ausgezeichneten logikers) and "the logician I value" (Der von mir geschätzte Logiker heißt: A. Spir).
 James makes several references to Spir in his Principles of Psychology, for example when debating a certain Kantian issue he wrote, "On the whole, the best recent treatment of the question known to me is in one of A. Spir's works, his Denken und Wirklichkeit".

 In 1896 Leo Tolstoy read Thought and Reality and was also deeply impressed, as he mentioned in a letter to Hélène Claparède-Spir: "reading Thought and Reality has been a great joy for me.
 I do not know a philosopher so profound and at the same time so precise, I mean scientific, accepting only what is strictly necessary and clear for everybody.
 I am sure that his doctrine will be understood and appreciated as it deserves and that the destiny of his work will be similar to that of Schopenhauer, who became known and admired only after his death".

 In his Journal (2 May 1896) Tolstoy wrote: "Still another important event the work [Thought and Reality] of African Spir.
 I just read through what I wrote in the beginning of this notebook.
 At bottom, it is nothing else than a short summary of all of Spir's philosophy which I not only had not read at that time, but about which I had not the slightest idea.
 This work clarified my ideas on the meaning of life remarkably, and in some ways strengthened them.
 The essence of his doctrine is that things do not exist, but only our impressions which appear to us in our conception as objects.
 Conception (Vorstellung) has the quality of believing in the existence of objects.
 This comes from the fact that the quality of thinking consists in attributing an objectivity to impressions, a substance, and a projecting of them into space".
 The next day (3 May 1896) he added, "I am reading Spir all the time, and the reading provokes a mass of thoughts".